For more information on any of these awards or contests click the linked title below.

 A test of knowledge as teams of four face off to see who can answer questions the fastest on the topics of agronomy, soils, crops, and environmental science.

-Teams and individuals wishing to join a multi-school team must sign up using the online form by September 23, 2013.
+Teams and individuals wishing to join a multi-school team must sign up using the online form.